Selling a Home with Solar Panels: What Sellers Need to Know Before Listing

 - 2 min read

-Solar panels are a popular home upgrade that can attract eco-conscious buyers and lower energy costs—but when it comes time to sell, they can also introduce challenges.
+Solar panels are a popular home upgrade.
+They can attract eco-conscious buyers and lower energy costs.
+However, when it comes time to sell, they can also introduce challenges.
 Whether your panels are owned or leased dramatically affects the transaction, financing, and title process.

 Here’s what every Maryland seller should know before listing a home with solar panels.